MorganDean464/JT67MOD-Shop/README.md

 # UPDATES

 ## June 23rd 2022
 **HEEEE-HO!!** After a few months of waiting, it is here!
 You can get one of these for $1,000 (1,000 frags/scores).
-This is the celebration of this being released: https://shopatlus.com/products/jack-frost-plushie
+This is the celebration of this came in: https://shopatlus.com/products/jack-frost-plushie
 * Added Jack Frost's HEE-HO Sword
 * Removed M134 Minigun because it's in the coding phase.